CmsZwo/AppDeploy/README.md

 ## Special Commands

 ### Apply current state
-Will write ´.lastrun´ file to remote root folder.
+Will write `.lastrun` file to remote root folder.
 Information will state that all files are up to date.
 Running a profile will not upload any files until next change.

 ### Reset state
-Will delete ´.lastrun´ file from remote root folder.
+Will delete `.lastrun` file from remote root folder.
 Running profile will cause full upload.